SchwSimon/phpFileHandler/README.md

 ## File sanity

-Image files are NOT checked with the use of exif_imagetype!
+Image files are NOT checked with the use of exif_imagetype.
 The following (common) media files are checked with their first bytes notation:
  - jpg (jpeg)
  - gif